 Chiropractic treatment is associated with joint corrections of dysfunctions of the spine, also called joint locking.
 It can be described as a gentle, quick, passive stretching of structures surrounding a joint.
 This form of treatment involves a click (release of gas in the joint) where joint surfaces are separated.
 A number of neurophysiological effects are associated with this form of treatment.
 Our chiropractors will also apply rehabilitative and preventive measures in the form of training, nutritional advice.
 This is only possible because the Chiro & Sports Medchiropractors are well-educated and have an expanded knowledge of musculoskeletal disorders.
 In addition, they have also completed their FIFA Diploma’s in football medicine.
 Our chiropractors lecture at Macquarie University, manage soccer teams and are trained to treat in the sports field.

 Treatment by a chiropractor in areas other than neck pain and back pain

 More than treating back pain and neck pain, the chiropractor treats other body parts including shoulders, arms, hips, knees and ankles.
 In addition, as only 10% of the nervous system has to do with pain, its relief is just a small part of the clinical improvements that can be achieved through chiropractic treatment.
 At Chiro & Sports Med we use a holistic approach, which means we see the body as a whole and look for the relationship between your symptoms and body functions.
-Yet, musculoskeletal disorders are by far the biggest hit in the Australian society, with enormous costs for both society and the individual.
+Musculoskeletal disorders are by far the biggest cost for both Australian society and the individual.
 Besides mental disorders these are the main reasons why people suffer from reduced quality of life.

 Who seeks chiropractic treatment?

 One can therefore safely conclude that chiropractors are making significant efforts and constitute a large and important part of health service provision in this area.
 This only makes sense, as a chiropractor is the only authorised profession with the same amount of university education as a doctor.
 Authorised health is one bound by the requirement to professional responsibility.